kexucoco/performing-robots-2021F/midtermProject/journal.md

 **Building parts (ideal):** It will have a circular body built with cardboard, arduino uno, batteries and H-bridge.
 Two DC motors will be sticked onto it and linked with two wheels.
 Another wheel will also be attached but without motor to make things easier.
 For the head part, I will make four springs to hold the NeoPixel so that it will shake with movement.
 Hope those solid wires will help me make the springs.
 On the Neopixel board, I intend to make a dome-like cover to serve as the cute head of the robot, and light should be transfer through the material.

 **How it will be expressive:** The emotion will be demonstrated through the rotation and light change.
 For instance, when the robot is calm, it will stand still and with its blue head shining.
-Then something frustrated or annoying happens.
-Its head will blink with yellow light to show the emergency status.
-Then it will rotate quickly and its head will turn read with the movement.
-More advancedly with the romote control, I can use the potentiometer to trigger the emergency status with rotation.
+Then the emergency happens.
+Its head will blink with rainbow color to show the emergency status.
+Then it will rotate quickly and its head will turn red with the movement.
+More advancedly with the romote control, I can use the botton to trigger the emergency status with rotation.
 Maybe I can add a sound part to build the senario.

 **Current Progress and What Left:**

+**Construction Part:**

 1. Use solid wires to make springs.
 Connect it to the NeoPixel.
 ![IMG_1156](https://user-images.githubusercontent.com/57734650/135758505-7823ddfe-a9eb-4c61-9905-d406d0270dcf.jpg)